Arizona vs. Colorado: Sportsbook promo codes, odds, spread, over/under - January 4

 - Odds to win the national championship: +8000

-- The Buffaloes were +9000 to win the national championship at the start of the season, and have now moved up to +8000, which is the 36th-biggest change in the country.
+- The Buffaloes have experienced the 36th-biggest change in terms of their national championship odds, improving from +9000 at the start of the season to +8000.

-- Colorado's chances of winning the national championship, based on its odds, are 1.2%.
+- The implied probability of Colorado winning the national championship, based on its +8000 moneyline odds, is 1.2%.

 Check out all the futures bets available at BetMGM!